-Homestay Tutors painting peking opera masks!
+Homestay Tutors painting peking opera masks in Shenzhen!

 Today, we are going to learn about Peking opera – a famous theatrical art form which originated in Beijing!
 Combining music, singing, acrobatics, dance and spectacular costumes, it is recognised as one of the most exciting performance arts in China.
 First, we will learn about the history and diversity of Peking opera, before you enjoy a fun activity painting your own opera mask.